vanheaven-ui/Ruby-Telegram-Bot/README.md

 ## About <a name = "about"></a>
-This project involves building a telegram bot using ruby and the telegram bot API wrapper.
+This project involves building a Telegram bot using Ruby and the Telegram bot API wrapper.
 Ruby classes and methods are used to create bot functionality while the ``ruby telegram bot API wrapper gem`` is used to connect to the telegram bot API.
 The ``net-http-persistent gem`` is used to connect to other external APIs.
 The telegram bot built in this repository provides random bible verses and the latest real time news headlines in the US.
-## 🔧 Built with<a name = "with"></a>
+## 🔧 Built With<a name = "with"></a>

 - Ruby 2.6.6
 - Telegram Bot API - ``telegram-bot-ruby (0.12.0)``
 - net/http - ``net-http-persistent (4.0.0, 2.9.4)``

-## 🔧 Tested with<a name = "tested"></a>
+## 🔧 Tested With<a name = "tested"></a>

 - RSpec 3.9